 Vegetarian Egg McMuffin

-While the classic Egg McMuffin comes with a slice of bacon or a sausage patty, you can easily remove the meat.
-Order your Egg McMuffin without bacon and you still have an egg and cheese in a bun.
+While the classic Egg McMuffin comes with a slice of Canadian bacon, you can easily remove the meat.
+Order your Egg McMuffin without bacon and you still have egg and cheese in a bun.
 If you’re vegetarian for ethical or environmental reasons, however, this may not be the choice for you.
 Thoughts of the cramped conditions chickens live in prior to being slaughtered may make your eggs a little less tasty.
 Based on USGS research, it takes about 50 gallons of water to produce a single egg.
 Think twice before ordering this breakfast sandwich.

 Breakfast Hotcakes

-With 580 calories in a serving of 3 hotcakes, this falls on the higher end of breakfast calorie counts.
+This order of three hotcakes is sure to satisfy your sweet tooth in the morning.
 Considering the presence of eggs and milk in these cakes, there is no strong ethical or environmental appeal.
 Skip the hotcakes and order a healthier breakfast option instead, such as oatmeal.

 Fruit & Maple Oatmeal